Teodor92/University/README.md

 University
 ==========

-My homework for UNWE programing courses.
+Homework and projects for UNWE programing courses.